ANTS-ON/BayesianStats/README.md

-Workshop "Introduction to Bayesian Statistics"
+Introduction to Bayesian Statistics
 ---

+Short introduction to Bayesian statistics with a script and some exercises.

 ### Installation
 In order to execute the script and do the exercises, you need a virtual environment with several packages (`jupyter`, `pymc`, ...).
 You can simply create the environment by creating a virtual environment and installing packages from the `requirements.txt`.